 Factors to be considered while finalizing the child support amount.

-While calculating the child support amount the parent who spends more than 40% overnights will receive the discount on the payment of child support as mentioned in Pennsylvania child support guidelines.
+While calculating the child support amount the parent who spends more than 40% overnights will receive a discount on the payment of child support as mentioned in Pennsylvania child support guidelines.

 The PA child support calculator works only where both parents are earning the same set of incomes monthly or yearly.
 In the cases where one or both parents are earning fluctuating amounts or irregular income then there is no use of PA Child support guidelines.
 In such cases, only negotiations in the court will work to finalize the child support.